Tenrys/newpunch-thread-autorefresh/README.md

 ![Preview](https://tenrys.pw/ShareX/2018/Oct/iSM7.png)

-Checks for new posts in a Facepunch forum thread on an interval and adds them to the page dynamically.
+It checks every few seconds for new posts, taking increasingly longer if nothing was found, and resetting on find.

+If the script finds out a new page has started, it'll stop looking and tell you, as well as attempt to add a link to the new page in the page navigation.

+Supports browser notifications if you leave the tab open, and even changes the tab title until you focus back into the page.

 # [Install](https://github.com/Tenrys/newpunch-thread-autorefresh/raw/master/newpunch-thread-autorefresh.user.js)